Bazalbuilder/Aegis/README.md

 Contributions are welcome.
 Just make sure that what you submitted is your work, and that is also licensed under MIT without any terms or conditions.

 Take a look at the [contributing guide](CONTRIBUTING.md) for guidelines on how to contribute to Aegis.

+## Questions
+Any questions that someone has should be posted on the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) or my [Discord server](https://discord.gg/asCWGUfJMj).
+Remember, don't be afraid to ask a question!